Glassport, Pennsylvania: History

-Before Glassport was its own borough, the territory was part of Elizabeth Township, then of Lincoln Township, then Port Vue, PA.
+Before Glassport was its own borough, the territory was part of Elizabeth Township, then of Lincoln Township, then Port Vue.
 In 1902, it became a separate municipality, comprising 1.52 square miles.

-The town was built around a mill called The United States Glass Co., built in 1894.
+The town was built around a mill called The United States Glass Company which was built in 1894.
 The factory came to be known as “the Glass House”.
-Other industries soon followed.
-The area was originally laid out in a plot plan by the Glassport Land Co., a subsidiary of the United States Glass Co.

-Glassport was named after the Glassport Land Company.
+The area was originally laid out in a plot plan by the Glassport Land Company, a subsidiary of the United States Glass Co, and Glassport was named after this company.
 The United States Glass Company was located near the Monongahela River on Seventh Street.
 The company specialized in "pressed glass," tableware, and other glass products made from molds.

-Unfortunately, in 1963 the United States Glass Company was damaged by a tornado, and their 80-foot water tower collapsed through the building's roof.
+In 1963, the United States Glass Company was damaged by a tornado, and their 80-foot water tower collapsed through the building's roof.
 The furnaces shut down and the liquid glass cooled and hardened.
 Afterwards there was left a 250-ton block of solid glass, making any plans to rebuild too costly.

-Former pro football player George Hays was born in Glassport.
-Jesse James of the Detroit Lions is from Glassport.
 Head coach of the 2018 PIAA Champions Ringgold Rams Varsity Baseball Coach Donald Roberts is from Glassport.
 Up and coming muralist Jeremy Raymer once resided in Glassport.
 He is well known for his large scale murals in and around the City of Pittsburgh.
 His mural of Marvel Comics Magneto located along Penn Avenue has grown into a tourist destination.
 In 2019 Jeremy Raymer was voted by the Mon Valley Bugle as one of the top 40 artists under 40.
-Voltaire is extremely popular in this community as is sailing.